-Α 31-year-old man arrested in the wake of a bomb blast late last month at an inner Athens apartment was remanded in custody on Friday, the latest development in a case under intense scrutiny by Greek authorities due to links with ultra-left urban terrorism in the country.
+Α 31-year-old man arrested in the wake of a bomb blast late last month at a central Athens apartment was remanded in custody on Friday, the latest development in a case under intense scrutiny by Greek law enforcement due to links with ultra-left urban terrorism in the country.

 According to reports on Friday, Romanos strenuously denied any involvement in the incident or of knowing any of the suspects linked with the explosion and weapons found inside the Ampelokipi district third-floor apartment.

-He provided an initial two-hour statement, as a suspect, to an investigating magistrate the same day.
+He provided an initial statement over two hours of testimony, as a suspect, to an investigating magistrate the same day.

-A brief commotion erupted outside the courthouse where Romanos testified on Friday afternoon after gathered friends and supporters, around 250, were angered by the decision to deny him bail.
+A brief commotion erupted outside the courthouse and nearby streets on Friday afternoon after gathered friends and supporters, around 250, were angered by the decision to deny Romanos bail.
 Some protestors first threw stones and other objects at assembled riot police, who responded with tear gas and flash grenades.

 The 31-year-old has previously served six years of an initially longer prison sentence for armed robbery and other felonies related to a botched bank robbery in northern Greece in February 2013.
 Six individuals, including Romanos, were arrested in that incident.